-- 14. Require the CC and R's to include that all domesticated animals be strictly controlled and kept in contained areas and not allowed to freely noam the site in order to lesson impacts on wildlife. - Mary and alternation of the solution of the so - 15.
+- 14. Require the CC and R's to include that all domesticated animals be strictly controlled and kept in contained areas and not allowed to freely noam the site in order to lesson impacts on wildlife. - 15.
 Redesign road and eliminate lots as necessary to protect the Hickman's onion rare plant community.